 “A Distribution Management System streamlines all distribution workflows and activities, improves supply chain efficiency, eliminates stock-outs/overstocking, and allows companies to access real-time data from distributors.”

-It’s a gateway between the brands and retailers.
+Distribution Management System is a gateway between the brands and retailers.
 A silver bullet that holds the power of managing end to end product delivery, right from capturing sales orders to invoicing to claims management.
-The concept of DMS may sound very exciting for FMCG companies, but rolling it out across their partner network is fraught with challenges:
+The concept of Distribution management system may sound very exciting for FMCG companies, but rolling it out across their partner network is fraught with challenges:

 Challenges to adopting a Distribution Management system